Dursey Island cable car

 Want somewhere off the grid?
 Head to

 Dursey Island (on the Wild Atlantic Way), accessible by Ireland’s only cable car – and one of the few cable cars in Europe that traverses open sea.
 The car is a lifeline for the Dursey's handful of inhabitants who use the conveyance to carry their precious livestock.
-Keep a lookout for dolphins or whales in the waters 250 metres below – if you dare to look down!
+Keep a lookout for dolphins or whales in the waters 250ft below – if you dare to look down!

 Location: The cable car departs from Ballaghboy in County Cork